Hugh Gibb: Career

-Hugh did not actually play on board the ferry, and his band was not paid by Douglas's Corporation (on the Isle of Man), who ran the ferry.
+Gibb did not actually play on board the ferry, and his band was not paid by Douglas's Corporation, who ran the ferry.
 Apart from trumpeter Charlie Whewell, others who played in Hugh's band in 1946 consisted of Arthur Crawford (accordion), Jim Caine (piano), Tommy Cowley (bass), Albert Metcalfe (tenor saxophone) and John Knight (trombone).

-Aside from being a musician, Hugh's work during the day was delivering bread.
+Aside from being a musician Gibb worked delivering bread.
 As their neighbour, Joan Hill, said: "We were all very poor in those days and Mr. Gibb was a godsend.
 He used to bring home dozens of loaves that had to be sold before the end of the day - bread must have been much more wholesome in those days - didn't have all the preservatives it does today.
 Hugh would then be able to sell these off to neighbors at a fraction of the normal cost."
-Hugh's musical background is credited as the Bee Gees' inspiration to follow a musical career, but his influence on his sons was actually more indirect.
+Gibb's musical background is credited as the Bee Gees' inspiration to follow a musical career, however his influence on his sons was more indirect.

-Hugh credited his wife's sister, Peggy, with the idea of emigrating to Australia, as she eventually did with her family, although it was his family that had migrated first.
+Gibb credited his wife's sister Peggy with the idea of emigrating to Australia, as she eventually did with her family.
 Later, he and Barbara applied for passage to Australia but did little to prepare for the move.
-As Hugh said: "Because they say, don't dispose of your property until you know what you're doing.
+As Gibb said, "Because they say, don't dispose of your property until you know what you're doing.
 Sometimes you have to wait two years; we got it in six weeks."
-At the beginning of August 1958, the family set sail for Australia.
+At the beginning of August 1958, the family sailed for Australia.

-When the family arrived in Queensland, Hugh found work as a "bush photographer".
-His photography assignments were not as frequent as he would have liked, so he took on extra work for Scarborough Local Council.
+When they arrived in Queensland, Gibb found work as a "bush photographer".
+His photography assignments were not frequent so he took on extra work for Scarborough Local Council.

-Hugh remembers that the group's break came when television was started in Brisbane around 1960: "We auditioned for one of the variety shows, anything goes right way, they signed us."
-When the family moved back to Britain, on 7 February 1967, at 7:40 in the morning, the 'phone rang.
+Gibb remembers that the group's break came when television was started in Brisbane around 1960: "We auditioned for one of the variety shows, anything goes right way, they signed us."
+When the family moved back to the UK, on 7 February 1967, at 7:40 am, the 'phone rang.
 Robert Stigwood, Brian Epstein's partner, said: "Look, we've been doing a lot of reshuffling in the office here, and we've just come across the acetate you sent us, and we played it.
 Could you come along and see us this afternoon?"
-By November 1971, Hugh and Barbara moved to Ibiza, Spain with Andy and granddaughter, Beri.
+By November 1971, Gibb and his wife Barbara had moved to Ibiza, Spain with their son Andy and granddaughter, Beri.